CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Mods/Immersive_Intelligence/CraftTweaker_Support/Precision_Assembler.md

 | `welder`   | 160                 |
 | `hammer`   | 40                  |

 Note the work/pick/drop times are dependent on the tool itself.
-Tool use durations can be modified in `tools` section of `config/immersiveintelligence.cfg` file.
+Tool use durations can be modified in `tools` section of the `config/immersiveintelligence.cfg` file.
 The total recipe time is a sum of all action times for each animation multiplied by the `timeMultiplier` parameter.

 ### Slots